-A serious injury is often a heavy burden that causes you large financial losses through mounting medical expenses, lost income from missing work, and any pain and suffering that you may experience.
+A serious injury is often a heavy burden that causes you large financial losses through mounting medical expenses, lost income from missing work, and any pain and suffering you may experience.

 If you are filing a personal injury claim, you may be wondering how much your claim is worth.
 In order to determine a claim’s value, there are several factors that must be considered.